Sleidom/Simple-app-notes/README.md

 # Simple-app-notes
-An Android app to write and save simple notes.

 Just an app to write and edit fast notes in a simple way.

+You can download the app here: https://play.google.com/store/apps/details?id=sleidom.com.simpleappnotes